What is Activation Maximization?

 Generate an input image that maximizes the final

-layer output corresponding to bird class.
+Denselayer output corresponding to bird class.

-This can be done by pointing layer_idx
+This can be done by pointing layer_idx to final Dense layer, and setting filter_indices to the desired output

 category.